What Do Wild Birds Eat In the Winter

 Offer High Quality Food Sources

 Offer a high-quality feed in your garden all year round to ensure wild birds have plenty of food sources.
 This way, even during times when natural foods sources are more scarce, local birds will know where your food sources are located.
-Click here to stock up on your Suet To Go Wild Bird Food, you might even find a new favourite for your garden!
+Click here to find out about our Suet To Go Wild Bird Food range, you might even find a new favourite for your garden!

 It is important to offer a water source to wild birds all year round, including the colder months!
 Birds use water daily for both drinking and grooming, many birds even peck at snow and ice during the colder months when their water sources are frozen!